-Description:

-Tidak bekerja : Unemployed

-Lainnya : Others

-Pelajar/Mahasiswa : Student/university student
+Description: Tidak bekerja : Unemployed Lainnya : Others Pelajar/Mahasiswa : Student/university student the separation value of Rasch analysis.
+Further, this model functions to clasify the responses of the respondents as well.
+The grouping can be identified using person strata analysis.

 The category "others" refers to nike product by the previously mentioned home industries, which process the fish into various food products, such as crackers (57.69%), floss (30.77%), pudding (3.85%), as well as other culinary products (7.69%).
 Respondents working in this sector have a different opinion on multicultural learning.